wso2/docs-is/en/docs/administer/blue-green-data-encryption-keyrotation.md

 3. Encryption of sensitive runtime level configuration secrets/user data persisted in datastores and userstores
 4. Encryption of sensitive deployment level configuration data in configuration files

-With WSO2 IS 5.11.0 onwards symmetric encryption mechanism is used to encrypt (3) above.
+With WSO2 IS 5.11.0 onwards symmetric encryption mechanism is used to encrypt internal sensitive runtime data above.
 The DEK used to encrypt these data are configured in the `deployment.toml` file and it is protected by a KEK.
 Secure vault is being utilized as of now to protect this DEK.
 Here we will consider only the rotation of the Data Encryption Key configured in the `deployment.toml` file.

 ## DEK rotation frequency

 In the case of a security compliance requirement we can see that symmetric DEK rotation can be done in 2 years or less based on the volume of data we have.

 In a security breach scenario we must rotate the DEK immediately and re-encrypt all the data to the new DEK.

+## Key Rotation Approach

+WSO2 IS has introduced an external tool that re-encrypts internal data after rotation of the configured symmetric data encryption key.
+Here mainly we have considered the re-encryption of the Identity and registry databases and some configuration files.
+Apart from that the tool will sync end user data that gets generated in the live system to the new setup.

+The external java client that performs the above tasks can be created by following the steps [here](../../administer/blue-green-data-encryption-keyrotation/#how-to-create-the-key-rotation-tool).

 ## Tables that support re-encryption